Background pattern

 If you use more Misofar 25 than you should

-The most frequent adverse effects are as follows:
+The most frequent side effects are:

-Other adverse effects described occasionally are:
+Other side effects that have been occasionally reported are:

-• Immunological disorders: hypersensitivity reactions (allergies).
+• Immune system disorders: hypersensitivity reactions (allergies).

 • Psychiatric disorders: syncope (fainting), neurosis.